seqan/seqan3/doc/tutorial/search/index.md

 - seqan3::search_cfg::hit_all_best: Report all hits with the lowest edit distance.
 - seqan3::search_cfg::hit_strata: best+x strategy.
 Report all hits within the x-neighbourhood of the best hit.

-Opposed to the max error configuration, which allows a combination of the different error configuration objects, the hit configuration can only exists once within one search configuration.
+In contrast to the max error configuration, which allows a combination of the different error configuration objects, the hit configuration can only exists once within one search configuration.
 Trying to specify more than one hit configuration in one search configuration will fail at compile time with a static assertion.
 Sometimes the program you write requires to choose between different hit configurations depending on a user given